surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/qf-suite.md

 ## Execution Strategy

-- Execution will be performed using **Playwright (TypeScript)** for CLI, web-based, and workflow validation.
+- Execution will be performed using **Playwright (TypeScript)** for CLI, web-based, multimedia, and workflow validation.
-- Test datasets will include structured (CSV, JSON, XML), unstructured (DOCX, PDF, TXT), archived (ZIP, TAR.GZ), and multimedia (JPEG, PNG, MP3, MP4) content.
+- Test datasets include structured (CSV, JSON, XML), unstructured (DOCX, PDF, TXT), archived (ZIP, TAR.GZ), multimedia (JPEG, PNG, MP3, MP4), and web/API content (HTML, RSS, API responses).
-- Web ingestion tests will utilize predefined RSS feeds, HTML pages, and API endpoints.
+- Web ingestion tests utilize predefined RSS feeds, HTML pages, and API endpoints.
 - Integration validation will use sandbox credentials for all connected systems.
 - Execution logs, screenshots, and JSON-formatted result files will be maintained for traceability.
+- All test scenarios will be executed on **Windows, Linux, and Mac** to validate cross-platform reliability.

 ---